Online Obituaries

 Any special program for the deceased

-Officiant Name (if applicable)
+Officiant Name (if that's applicable).

 Decide if you want a concise or elaborate message.
 Once again, what’s considered appropriate to publicly share is really up to you and your fellow mourners.

+This is another place where you can communicate your loved one's unique personality.
+Consider including poems, quotes and special thoughts to make your obituary truly reflect their nature.
 And if you’re planning a public service, this is the perfect spot to make special requests.

-Write an Obituary for your Grandfather - Grandad no doubt has many interesting life stories.
+Write an obituary for your Grandfather.
+Grandad no doubt has many interesting life stories.
 Find out what they are to help make his obituary even more personal.